Q: I need a few hundred pounds. Should I get a payday loan or take out a cash advance with my credit card?

 Answer: There’s nothing worse then coming to the end of your bank balance just a few days before payday.

-Knowing that the answer to your problems lies just around the corner can make many of us impulsive and borrow expensively by withdrawing on a credit card or exceeding our overdraft limit for example, but what is the best option?
+Urgent need for cash can make many of us borrow expensively by resorting to withdrawing on a credit card or exceeding our overdraft limit for example, but for getting a quick fix of cash at the last minute what is the best option?

 Although designed specifically for this purpose, payday loans companies have a poor reputation and rightly so.
 Although offering a very quick and easy solution to your borrowing needs – you can get your hands on the money in hours, but at a cost.

-Payday loans companies make their money by charging interest rates of an estimated 1,750% on average, meaning the costs of missing a payment are huge.
+Payday loans companies make their money by charging interest rates can be up to 1,750% on average, meaning the costs of missing a payment are huge.

 For any other non-cash spending like food and household essentials however a credit card is probably your best bet, as long as you pay off the balance in full within the interest free period.